ParadigmShift-PT/babel-zigbee-standalone/README.md

 coord.permitJoin(254);     // open for joining (tighten in production)
 ```

-Per-device state — last id/val/payload + heartbeat counter — is also kept internally and reachable via `coord.getDeviceState(ieee)` and `coord.getKnownDevices()`.
-Higher-level integrations, such as a future `babel-zigbee-protocol` Babel protocol, will register their own handlers and queue packets out to a protocol thread.
+Per-device state — last payload + heartbeat counter — is also kept internally and reachable via `coord.getDeviceState(ieee)` and `coord.getKnownDevices()`.
+Higher-level integrations, such as the `babel-zigbee-protocol` Babel protocol, register their own handlers and queue packets out to a protocol thread.

 ### Sending packets back to a device